cunybpl/mandvmodeling/README.md

 The project consists of several main components:

-- `mandvmodeling/core`: Contains core classes and utilities
+- `mandvmodeling/core`: Contains the machine learning modeling class `` and the data modeling class
-- `mandvmodeling/plotly_plotting`: Implements Plotly-based visualization tools
-- `mandvmodeling/changepoint_models`: Provides implementations of different changepoint models

 ## Installation